From Time to Time (novel): Plot summary

 Prien persuades Morley that it might be possible to prevent World War I, and Morley travels back in time to the year 1912.
 Not only does he do it to head off the devastating war, as in the original novel, he has a personal desire to travel in time.
-His motive to visit the spring of 1912 is to see the brief-lived vaudeville act, "Tessie and Ted", who, we finally learn, are Morley's great aunt—and the father who died when Morley was only two years old.
+His motive to visit the spring of 1912 is to see the brief-lived vaudeville act, "Tessie and Ted", who, we finally learn, are Morley's great aunt and the father who died when Morley was only two years old.
 He sees them, but forgoes any interaction with them.
 His primary purpose in visiting 1912 is to find the mysterious "Z", a confidential agent of President Taft whose quiet trip to Europe would have assured peace and prevented the World War, had Z not vanished from the scene, after getting the written assurances he needed, but before returning home.
 Once Z is found, Morely can do whatever is required to prevent Z from vanishing.

-Morley soon is enveloped in the blissful world of 1912 New York, seemingly meeting at every turn a woman he calls the "Jotta Girl."
+Morley soon is enveloped in the blissful world of 1912 New York, seemingly meeting at every turn Helen Metzner, a woman he calls the "Jotta Girl" (after a mis-remembered popular song title, "Ja-Da," that Morley's aunt would play for him when he was a child.)
 Morley is able to eavesdrop on a clandestine meeting between Z and Theodore Roosevelt, and finally realizes that Z is Major Archibald Butt (an actual historical character), military aide to both Presidents Roosevelt and Taft, whom Morley has already met in the society of this New York.
-He tries to get close to Butt, but is frustrated by the Jotta Girl, who Morley belatedly realizes is an agent of Dr. Danziger, original head of the Project and opponent to Prien.
+He tries to get close to Butt, but is frustrated by the Jotta Girl, who Morley belatedly realizes is an agent of Dr. Danziger, original head of the Project and opponent of Prien.
 Danziger, who opposes changing the past for any purpose, has figured out who Z was, and has sent the Jotta Girl to interfere with Morley.
 However, Morley does not realize this until Butt is off to Europe on the R.M.S.
 Mauretania, seemingly ending any chance Morley might have to try to ensure that Butt completes his mission.

 His purpose frustrated, Morley returns to report to Prien in the 1970s.
 It is his intent then to return to Julia in the 1880s, feeling nothing further can be done.
 Independently of Morley, Prien has learned that Butt was Z, and knows why Z vanished, his mission incomplete.
 Butt sailed on the Titanic and did not survive.
 At first, Morley refuses to make another attempt to complete his mission.
 He is motivated to try again when Prien informs him of the precise date that Morley and Julia's son, Willy, will die in World War I, killed in action.